 Notifications sent by W&M IT

-You can expect to receive a few legitimate email notifications from W&M IT.
-These notifications may link to a web page where you must enter your WMuserid and password to login.
+You can expect to receive a few legitimate email notifications from W&M IT that you do need to act on.
 These notifications are for (but not limited to):

 - The annual network authentication (usually in early August)